Staci Simonich | email@example.com

 Lisandra Santiago Delgado | firstname.lastname@example.org

-I am a fourth year Masters student in Analytical Chemistry, and a Masters student in Environmental Toxicology.
+I am a fifth year Masters student in Analytical Chemistry, and a Masters student in Environmental Toxicology.
 I was born and raised in Puerto Rico, where I received a B.S. in Chemistry from the University of Puerto Rico at Mayagüez.
 My research is focused on studying the transformation of PAHs to oxygenated PAHs (oxy- and hydroxy-PAHs) during thermal remediation of creosote-contaminated soils.
 Currently focusing in steam injections as the remedial technique, my goals are to determine what oxygenated PAHs are being formed during and after remediation, develop methods to quantify these analytes and determine the toxicity in soil before and after remediation.
 On my spare time I enjoy spending time with family and friends, volunteering with kids at Life Community Church, and just relaxing at home watching TV or working in the yard.

 Justin Rewerts | email@example.com

-I am third year graduate student in the Department of Chemistry at Oregon State University.
+I am fourth year graduate doctoral candidate in the Department of Chemistry at Oregon State University.
 Obtained my Bachelor’s degree in Chemistry from Saint Martin’s University in Lacey, WA.
 Throughout my undergraduate career, I focused primarily on synthetic organic chemistry.
 This led to his participation in the National Science Foundation funded Research Experience for Undergraduates (NSF-REU) program where I worked on developing a viable synthetic route towards hepatotoxic alkaloids found in poison dart frogs under the direction of Dr. Jeff Aubé at the University in Kansas.
 I then shifted focus in my first year at OSU and joined the Simonich lab in the summer of 2015, where I enjoy a shared mentor-ship between both the Staci Simonich and Jennifer Field.
 I am studying the presence of volatile polyfluorinated alkyl substances in consumer products.
 Outside of the lab, I enjoy dance fitness, cooking, music, traveling, swimming, and learning foreign languages.